khanonjs/khanon.js-website/public/docs/5-using-mesh-interface.md

 To get the scene where the mesh has been spawned use [`scene`](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#scene) accessor.
 Note this is not the Babylon scene, instead it is the Khanon.js scene.

 A mesh counts with many transform properties and methods, all of them shortcuts to the actual babylon mesh properties.
-You can find them in the [mesh interface](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html) documentation.
+You can find them in the [MeshInterface](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html) documentation.

 # Using the property decorator